In this hands-on Mott & Bow review, I’ll share my thoughts about this direct-to-consumer apparel brand to help you decide if it’s worth your money.

 My Build

-I’ve tried on several pair of jeans from Mott & Bow, including one that I wore for a couple of years.
-Let’s take look at how these jeans fit on me:
+I’ve tried on several pairs of Mott and Bow men’s jeans, including one I wore for a few years.
+Let’s take a look at how these jeans fit on me.

 Skinny Mercer (Olive, 28×32)

-These lightweight 10 oz jeans have 2% Elastane for stretch, and they’re pretty soft right out of the box.
+These lightweight 10 oz jeans have 2% Elastane for stretch and are pretty soft right out of the box.

 Skinny Laight (Light Blue, 28×32)